 When running multiple MOMs on a node each MOM must have its own service and manager ports assigned.
 The default ports used by the MOM are 15002 and 15003.
 With the multi-mom alternate ports can be used without the need to change the default ports for pbs_server even when running a single instance of the MOM.

-- Multi-MOM Configuration on page 50 - Stopping pbs_mom in Multi-MOM Mode on page 51
+- Multi-MOM Configuration - Stopping pbs_mom in Multi-MOM Mode

 Multi-MOM Configuration

 There are three steps to setting up multi-MOM capability: